 We often associate lighter hues with words such as soft, natural, and welcoming, and the same can be said for our Brick colors Lewis Range, White Mountains, Big Horn and Klamath.
 These light hues add a sense of softness to the naturally industrial quality of Brick.
 The installation below creates a soft and welcoming blend with our Brick hues, White Mountains and Lewis Range to add dimension and warmth to this traditional setting.

 Try a fresh take on a classic style

 Arranging our Brick in a classic offset pattern is a great way to freshen up an otherwise traditional space.
-We love how this rustic kitchen installation mimics a classic white subway tile backsplash with our bright white Brick color, Snow.
+We love how this rustic kitchen installation mimics a classic white subway tile backsplash with our bright white Brick color, Lewis Range.
 The Brick creates puts a contemporary spin on a timeless design, creating a look that will last a lifetime, in both durability and style.

 Our Brick shown in Lewis Range; Image: Pottery Barn